sl3368/NeuroProject-PMDD/doc/project_log.md

 simply be the application of a prior on the categorical distribution but approximation of this prior and approximation of encoding distribution need to be connected somehow.

+#2016-2-15

+Had another discussion with collaborators on experiment type and setup, video data with calcium imaging should be here shortly.

+Still wrestling with BNP problem, two main points of issue:
+-how does SSL occur with unlabeled data
+-variational approximation of CNP, or stick breaking.
+Trying to understand paper on variational inference for dirichlet process.

+Question: Formal definition/difference between latent variable and parameters in a distribution?
+Confused by different models (i.e. PMF and Logistic Regression or GMM) where inference occurs for different hidden values.